 Charges for site migrations:

 Admittedly, every business will try to keep you on their platforms as long as possible.
 Bluehost isn’t necessarily your best bet When it comes to migration.
-If you want help migrating your site, Bluehost charges at least $149 to migrate your site to or from another platform.
+If you want to help to migrate your site, Bluehost charges at least $149 to migrate your site to or from another platform.